pivotal/docs-tap/install.md

     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`
 - `DOMAIN-NAME` has a value such as `learningcenter.example.com`.
 - `MY-DEV-NAMESPACE` is the namespace where you want the `ScanTemplates` to be deployed to.
 This is the namespace where the scanning feature is going to run.
 - `REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull the scanner image from the registry.
+For example, based on step 3 of [Add the Tanzu Application Platform package repository](#add-package-repositories), the value is `tap-registry`.

 ### Dev Profile